University of Illinois Chicago

 UIC researchers take an active part in local, national and international public health and policy conversations, and their contributions have led to changes that are saving lives.

-From Project HEAL, which has increased the number of Chicagoans who know their HIV status, to research that has shown that male circumcision does not increase risky sexual behavior, UIC researchers are making a real impact on reducing the unintended spread of HIV in neighborhoods at home and abroad.
+From Project HEAL, which has increased the number of Chicagoans who know their HIV status, to research investigating the efficacy of an app to improve HIV medication adherence among gay black men, UIC researchers are making a real impact on reducing the unintended spread of HIV.

-Researchers in UIC’s CDC-funded Illinois Prevention Research Center, housed in the UIC Institute for Health Research and Policy, conduct research that will help guide public health policies and environmental changes aimed at improving nutrition, physical activity, and tobacco avoidance to reduce chronic disease risk — and to diminish disparities among population groups in these health behaviors and outcomes.
+Researchers in UIC’s CDC-funded Illinois Prevention Research Center, housed in the UIC School of Public, conduct research that will help guide public health policies and environmental changes aimed at improving nutrition, physical activity, and tobacco avoidance to reduce chronic disease risk — and to diminish disparities among population groups in these health behaviors and outcomes.

 Their work will look at how numerous social determinants of health, including access to healthy food, transportation and the availability of places for recreation and exercise impact health.